OS X Server: Configuring WebDAV sharing for Active Directory accounts

 Important: To configure WebDAV Sharing for such users, follow these instructions before enabling any WebDAV share points.

 Note: The instructions in this article include editing configuration files.
-In OS X Server (Mountain Lion) the files are stored in the /Library/Server/Web/Config/apache2/ directory.
+In OS X Server (Mavericks and Mountain Lion) the files are stored in the /Library/Server/Web/Config/apache2/ directory.
 In Lion Server they are stored in the /etc/apache2/ directory.
 When editing these files, follow the guidelines in this article.
 You must have root access to edit them.
 You should make a backup copy of each file prior to editing it.

 - Stop the File Sharing service in Server app.